Overview

-- Transfer Period [E-filed]: the tax year the transfer will be made to.
+- Transfer period [E-filed]: the tax year the transfer will be made to.

 - IRD Number [E-filed]: the recipient’s IRD number.